The start of a New Year is an opportune time to get your property investments in shape. Here are some strategies that may boost long-term returns.

 But try not to pay too much attention to how markets are performing, and the emotions that go alongside it.

-Likewise, there are reports that confidence in the housing market has fallen to a five-year low, with predictions that prices will fall – but remember that investing is a long-term game, whether in stocks and shares or bricks and mortar.
+Remember that investing is a long-term game, whether in stocks and shares or bricks and mortar.

 Similarly, if you’ve got a large chunk in cash accounts, don’t let your emotions scare you off the stock market.
 It’s common to leave large sums un-invested because you fear losing money.
 But you don’t have to pile in – you could tentatively dip a toe by making small, regular investments.